anshulk/quick-docs/README.md

 # quick-docs package

+#### Now offline!

 Atom package to view docs of a function under cursor.
 PHP for now.

-Combines [inline-messenger](http://atom.io/packages/inline-messenger) and [php-documentation-onine](https://atom.io/packages/php-documentation-online).
-Thanks a lot to developers of both packages.
-Install inline-messenger and customize the look of pop-ups.
+Utilizes [inline-messenger](http://atom.io/packages/inline-messenger) .
+Thanks a lot to its developer.
+Please install inline-messenger, you can also customize the look of pop-ups using its settings.

-Press `ctrl-shift-q` to fetch and display PHP docs and signature for the function under cursor.
-Quite slow for now, looking for a better method of fetching docs.
+Press `ctrl-shift-q` to toggle PHP docs and signature for the function under cursor.
+Instantaneous display of docs.

 Contributions welcome :)